The introductory computer exercise using Python and the SUND toolbox¶

 To go from the first idea to formulate a hypothesis, we include what we know from the biological system:

-Based on the behavior in the data, and the prior knowledge of the system, the experimentalists have constructed the hypothesis depicted in the figure below.
+Based on the behaviour in the data, and the prior knowledge of the system, the experimentalists have constructed the hypothesis depicted in the figure below.

 From this hypothesis, we can draw an interaction graph, along with a description of the reactions.